AusTrakka/embedhtml/README.md

 Utility to embed/extract HTML content in Anvil YAML files.

+Run `pip install .` in this directory to install.
+A virtualenv is recommended.

-Run `python embedhtml.py --help` for usage.
+Run `embedhtml --help` for usage.

 The `extract` command searches the yaml file for key-value pairs where the key contains the string "html" (with any case) and saves the corresponding text value to a file.
 This will extract, for instance, `['native_deps']['head_html']` from anvil.yaml, or `['container']['properties']['html']` from a component UI template.